mercadoni/instasnacks/README.md

     data provided could have inconsistencies, make sure to handle them.
  6. If you find blockers, keep moving and get them solved later, please write them down in a markdown file inside your repo.
- 7. Create a Pull Request, add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com
+ 7. Create a Pull Request (in your own fork), add 'davidcp90' as a reviewer, and send an email to david.camargo@mercadoni.com

 ## Instructions for mobile developers
- 1. Clone this repo.
+ 1. Fork this repo.
  2. Create a new branch.
  3. Understand the requirement and the user stories.
 As your first commit, select your tech stack